Kingaroy

-Kingaroy is the seat of the South Burrnett Region.
+Kingaroy is the seat of the South Burnett Region.
 It is known as the "Peanut Capital of Australia" because Australia's largest peanut processing plant is located in the town and its peanut silo dominates the skyline.
 Kingaroy is also known as the hometown of former Premier of Queensland, Sir Joh Bjelke-Petersen.

 Geography

 Kingaroy is surrounded by extensive (and very picturesque) farmlands interspersed with low rolling hills.
 The Booie Range lies immediately north-east of the town and the Bunya Mountains about 55 km to the south-west.

 The Stuart River flows northwards on the western outskirts of the town.
 The locality is part of the Burnett River catchment.
 The productive lands of the catchment feature sedimentary floodplains.
 The rich fertile soils of the floodplains are the agricultural and resource backbone of the region.
 While there are benefits of the flooding there are also risks including the loss of vegetation in riparian zones, biosecurity issues and spread of weed species.

 The locality sits in the Tarong Coal Basin.

 Kingaroy varies in altitude / elevation / height above sea level from about 415 m (highlight point) to 562 m (highlight point) above sea level.

 Edenvale is a neighbourhood within the locality, which takes its name from the Edenvale railway station which was named on 15 March 1911 by the Queensland Railways Department, because the land for the railway station was resumed from "Paradise Farm".